 "And no matter what your format, a local station must cover its community thoroughly.
-Sometimes, that's the big difference.
+Sometimes, that's the big difference."

 He notes that WHPN is an all-news station and located in a competitive locality.
 It used to be affiliated with NBC's News and Information Service, which closed earlier this year.
-It now obtains news and features from NBC Radio and the Copley News Service and maintains a staff of six newsmunities but they no longer regard their radio property as a hobby or a part-time in-
+It now obtains news and features from NBC Radio and the Copley News Service and maintains a staff of six newsmen.

-"It's expensive," he acknowledges. "but it can work.
+"It's expensive," he acknowledges, "but it can work.
 For some time now we've been tied for first place in the 7 to 9 a.m. drive period" according to Arbitron.